ericschulman/facenet/README.md

-# Creating Embeddings and Recognizing Fonts using TensorFlow
+# Neural Network Training and Embedding Construction

 This repository holds the codes to train the neural network and produce the embeddings.
 The embeddings can be used to recognize fonts.
 The embeddings will be used in https://github.com/ericschulman/fonts_causal_analysis for causal economic analyses.
 Refer to Han et al. (2020) for details of the neural network training and embedding construction.